dfinity/interface-spec/spec/index.md

 ### IC method `create_canister` {#ic-create_canister}

-This method can only be called by canisters, i.e., it must not be called by external users via ingress messages.
+This method can only be called by canisters, i.e., it cannot be called by external users via ingress messages.

 Before deploying a canister, the administrator of the canister first has to register it with the IC, to get a canister id (with an empty canister behind it), and then separately install the code.